ONESPIRIT ACCREDITED SUPERVISOR

 What services do you provide?
 I offer a wide range of services, Supervision, Spiritual counselling, Mindfulness Retreats and courses and workshops on spirituality and Spiritual Wellbeing.

 How can clients get in touch with you?
-Accessing this link here.
-You can also learn more about me on my OneSpirit Minister Profile here.
+By accessing this link here.
+Also through my OneSpirit Minister Profile.

 What do you consider the most rewarding aspect of being an accredited supervisor?
 The most rewarding aspect of being an Accredited Supervisor is to empower fellow ministers in polishing their professional identity and helping them feel they aren’t alone in the work they do.